Skip to main content

 There is a persistent myth that Japan is prohibitively expensive, and it used to have some truth to it.
 But the combination of the weak yen and Japan's inherent infrastructure advantages (exceptional public transit, affordable and delicious food at every price point, and a culture that does not expect tips) makes it one of the better-value destinations in Asia right now, especially for what you get in return.

-I have visited Japan four times over the past decade, and my most recent trip in 2025 was noticeably cheaper than any previous visit in terms of real purchasing power.
-Here is what I learned about doing it on a budget.
+For visitors who have been to Japan over the past decade, a 2025 trip is noticeably cheaper than earlier visits in terms of real purchasing power.
+Here is what matters most for doing it on a budget.

 The Yen Advantage: Why 2026 Is a Great Time to Go